robmasocco/AOS-TAG/ideas.md

 Numeric fields are accessed using atomic operations, with the *RELAXED* memory order since we have no specific ordering requirement.

-# MODULE PARAMETERS

-- System call numbers (one pseudofile each) (read-only).
-- Device driver major number (read-only).
-- Max number of active instances (configurable at insertion but checked: must not drop below 256) (read-only).
-- Max message size (configurable at insertion but checked: must not drop below 4 KB) (read-only).
-Comment in the docs/README that this better be page-aligned.

 # CHAR DEVICE DRIVER

 ## OPEN